votca/votca/share/doc/xtp_tools_excitoncoupling.rst

 excitoncoupling
 ***************
-Exciton couplings from serialized orbital files.
+Compute the exciton couplings from serialized orbital files.

-The following table contains the input options for the calculator,
+The following table contains the default input options for the calculator,

 .. list-table::
    :header-rows: 1